What is the Madison Area Transportation Planning Board?

 Madison Metropolitan Planning Area

 - Cities of Madison, Fitchburg, Middleton, Monona, Stoughton, Sun Prairie, and Verona.

-- Villages of Cottage Grove, Cross Plains, DeForest, Maple Bluff, McFarland, Oregon, Shorewood Hills, and Waunakee.
+- Villages of Cottage Grove, Cross Plains, DeForest, Maple Bluff, McFarland, Oregon, Shorewood Hills, Waunakee, and Windsor.

-- Towns of Blooming Grove, Burke, Dunn, Madison, Middleton, Westport, and a portion of the Towns of Berry, Bristol, Cottage Grove, Cross Plains, Dunkirk, Oregon, Pleasant Springs, Rutland, Springfield, Sun Prairie, Verona, Vienna, and Windsor.
+- Towns of Blooming Grove, Burke, Dunn, Madison, Middleton, Westport, and a portion of the Towns of Berry, Bristol, Cottage Grove, Cross Plains, Dunkirk, Oregon, Pleasant Springs, Rutland, Springfield, Sun Prairie, Verona, and Vienna.

 The primary responsibilities of the Transportation Planning Board include: